CecileLAROCHE/holbertonschool-binary_trees/README.md

     Where tree is a pointer to the root node of the tree to delete If tree is NULL, do nothing gcc -Wall -Wextra -Werror -pedantic -std=gnu89 binary_tree_print.c 3-main.c 3-binary_tree_delete.c 0-binary_tree_node.c 2-binary_tree_insert_right.c -o 3-del

+##  4. Is leaf
+mandatory
+Score: 0.00% (Checks completed: 0.00%)

+Write a function that checks if a node is a leaf

+    Prototype: int binary_tree_is_leaf(const binary_tree_t *node);
+    Where node is a pointer to the node to check
+    Your function must return 1 if node is a leaf, otherwise 0 If node is NULL, return 0

+## 5. Is root
+mandatory
+Score: 0.00% (Checks completed: 0.00%)

+Write a function that checks if a given node is a root

+    Prototype: int binary_tree_is_root(const binary_tree_t *node);
+    Where node is a pointer to the node to check
+    Your function must return 1 if node is a root, otherwise 0 If node is NULL, return 0

+## 6. Pre-order traversal

+Write a function that goes through a binary tree using pre-order traversal

+    Prototype: void binary_tree_preorder(const binary_tree_t *tree, void (*func)(int));
+    Where tree is a pointer to the root node of the tree to traverse And func is a pointer to a function to call for each node.
+The value in the node must be passed as a parameter to this function.
+    If tree or func is NULL, do nothing

+## 7. In-order traversal

+Write a function that goes through a binary tree using in-order traversal

+    Prototype: void binary_tree_inorder(const binary_tree_t *tree, void (*func)(int));
+    Where tree is a pointer to the root node of the tree to traverse And func is a pointer to a function to call for each node.
+The value in the node must be passed as a parameter to this function.
+    If tree or func is NULL, do nothing